whitneyburton/portfolios/students/1602/hedy-w/hedy-wutang.md

 ### Team: Chris Soden, Jon Liss-is-more, self

-  Rush Hour was a three person project to recreate a baby google analytics, using the Sinatra DSL and ActiveRecord.
+  Rush Hour was a three person project, and the first of module 2.
+The goal was to recreate a baby google analytics, using the Sinatra DSL and ActiveRecord.

   Evaluation Rubric